dreamportdev/Osdev-Notes/02_Architecture/02_Getting_Some_Output.md

 }
 ```

 Notice that usually the com1 port is mapped to address: *0x3f8*.
 The function above is setting just default values for serial communication.
+An alternative that does not require any initialization is to use the port `0xe9`, this is also know as the _debugcon_ or the _port e9 hack_ and it still use the `inportb` and `outportb` functions as they are, but is often faster because is a special port that sends data directly to the emulator console output.

 ### Sending a string